eper-io/tig/readme.md

 Certain jurisdictions may fall outside the USA cryptography regulations allowing less secure encryption only.
 Please follow up with your local legal professional.

+## Logo

+The logo was inspired by the tea clipper.
+They represented the pinnacle of sailing ship design, combining sleek hulls, tall masts, and enormous sail area to achieve remarkable speeds.
+The term "clipper" comes from the word "clip," meaning to move swiftly.
+These ships were designed to "clip" along at high speeds, regularly achieving 16-18 knots - extremely fast for sailing vessels of that era.

 ## TODO

 - tig was actually a quick idea.
 It is not really a `git` clone anymore.
 We could rename this to `storage` or even better `router` that reflects the behavior.
 It is a timed router or RAM cache.